Patient's Query

 Hello doctor,

 I have been taking your medications for a week now.
-While I amount of mucus I produce has decreased, I still feel something in my throat region.
-It is still not that normal feeling.
-Since today morning, I think the symptoms have slightly increased but I cannot bring up any mucus to spit.
-I am continuing with Montair FX and Tusq DX syrup.
+While the amount of mucus I produce has decreased, I still feel something in my throat region.
+It still does not feel normal.
+Since this morning, I think the symptoms have slightly increased, but I cannot bring up any mucus to spit.
+I am continuing with Montair FX (Montelukast and Fexofenadine) and Tusq DX (Chlorpheniramine, Phenylephrine, and Dextromethorphan) syrup.

 Hello,